 A second option Jefferson offers allows a student to combine a professional undergraduate degree with a specialty graduate degree, such as the 4+1 B.S. in Interior Design-M.S in Sustainable Design.
 The University also features programs for undergraduate and advance graduate study in the same discipline, such as the five-year B.S. in Business/Accounting/Finance/Fashion Merchandising-MBA program.

-The University’s newest set of offerings lets students study and qualify for licensure in two distinct disciplines, including the combined B.S. in Interior Design-M.S. in Architecture and B.S. in Architecture-M.S. in Interior Design.
+The University’s newest set of offerings lets students study and qualify for licensure in two distinct disciplines, including the combined B.S. in Interior Design-Master of Architecture and Bachelor of Architecture-M.S. in Interior Architecture.

 “We believe all these programs provide excellent options for students that will differentiate the Jefferson graduate in the marketplace,” Baker said.
 “This can only enhance our 95 percent success rate of employment or graduate school placement upon graduation.”